szizzo522/PyCalc/README.md

 python calculator/main.py
 ```

-Follow the prompts to select an operation and input numbers.
+A GUI window will open where you can:
+- Enter two numbers.
+- Perform addition, subtraction, multiplication, or division.
+- Clear the inputs and results.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing

-***This was made using python version 3.16.2***
+***This was made using Python version 3.16.2.***
 ***Feel free to submit issues or pull requests for improvements or bug fixes.***